Cycling a fun and healthy way to spend time with your child. It’s also one of the easiest ways to get your child more active.

 But with any fun activity there can be knocks and bumps.
 According to the Royal Society for the Prevention of Accidents, 11% of cycling accidents happen to children – a good reason to make sure your child is protected whenever they go out on bike.

-Krishna Ramkhelawon, Public Health Consultant for Basildon and Brentwood CCG, said: “Children will always have mishaps.
+Dr Sooraj Natarajan, Basildon and Brentwood CCG's clinical lead for paediatrics, said: “Children will always have mishaps.
 It’s part of learning as they grow up.
 But there are things you can do to help keep them safe.
 The first is to make sure they wear a well-fitted helmet that meets the British Standards.
 This will protect your child’s head should they take a fall.

 “The helmet should be a snug fit and positioned squarely on your child’s head.
 It should sit just above their eyebrows, not tilted back or tipped forwards and be securely fastened by straps, with only enough room for two fingers between their chin and the strap.
 Be sure that the straps aren’t twisted.
 Don’t forget knee and elbow pads either!